-We increased the list price billed for the GEC from \$4,275 to \$4,875 per test in January 2014, while the list price billed for routine cytopathology remained at \$490 per test.
+We increased the list price billed for the GEC from \$4,875 to \$6,400 per test in July 2015, while the list price billed for routine cytopathology remained at \$490 per test.
 We obtained Medicare coverage for the GEC effective in January 2012 and contracted reimbursement at an agreed upon rate of \$3,200.
-We received positive coverage determinations from UnitedHealthcare and Cigna in 2013 and in late 2014 signed contracts with these payers establishing in-network allowable rates for both our GEC and cytopathology tests.
-We have also received positive coverage determinations from numerous other commercial payers and, as of May 2015, the GEC is covered by payers representing nearly 150 million covered lives.
-We now have nearly 100 million lives under contract.
+We have entered into contracts with payers establishing in-network allowable rates for both our GEC and cytopathology test including United Healthcare, Aetna and Cigna, as well as several Blue Cross Blue Shield plans, among others.
+We have also received positive coverage determinations from numerous other commercial payers and, as of September 2015, the GEC is covered by payers representing nearly 155 million lives.
+We now have nearly 125 million lives under contract.
 Payers that have agreed to pay for Afirma under contract are also counted as covered lives.
 Contracted and reimbursement rates vary by payer.